akashkhot12/Shopping_Portal_Project/README.md

 This project is a simple shopping portal implemented with a RESTful API using Node.js, Express and Mongo DB.
 The API enables basic CRUD (Create, Read, Update, Delete) operations for managing tasks.
 Each task in the shopping portal consists of a title, description, status, and timestamps for creation and last update.

+##  Base Url

+The base URL for this API is - http://localhost:3000/shopping-portal/details

 ## Features